Use the Entire Layer Cake

 How to Use the Leftover Fabric

 Also, you will also have six 10-inch squares of fabric that you set aside prior to sewing your first block.
 Cut each 10-inch fabric square into four 2-1/2 X 10-inch strips.
-Sew the strips end to end and include with additional fabric to use in binding the quilt or use the strips to create borders as we did.
-Detailed instructions for creating borders are included in the full pattern as well.
+Sew the strips end to end and include with additional fabric to use in binding the quilt or use the strips to create borders like we did.
+Detailed instructions for re-creating the borders like we did are included in the full pattern as well.